 Cynthia O'Neal, PhD'07, was named Alumna of the Year by the University of Nevada Las Vegas School of Nursing in October 2020.
 She is associate dean for undergraduate studies at the University of Texas Health Science Center in San Antonio and a member of the VUSN Alumni Board.

 Jacob Page, MSN'07, is an acute care nurse practitioner at Middle Tennessee Internal Medicine Associates in Nashville (2020).

 Elizabeth Bumpus Parnell, MSN'07, was named president of the Tennessee Chapter of the International Association of Forensic Nursing in December 2020.

-Holly Pierce, MSN’07, is an assistant in medicine specializing in preventative cardiology at Vanderbilt University Medical Center in Nashville (2020).
+Samuel Robbins, MTS'01, MSN'07, is an assistant in medicine specializing in internal medicine and palliative care at Vanderbilt University Medical Center (2021).

-Rachel Schreier, MSN’07, is an acute care nurse practitioner at Vanderbilt Heart and Vascular Medicine (2019).
+Rachel Schreier, MSN'07, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021.
+He is an acute care nurse practitioner at Vanderbilt Heart and Vascular Medicine.